hannobraun/pi-pico-examples/README.md

 ## About

 This repository contains examples of Embedded Rust applications using the Raspberry Pi Pico.
-It is the companion repository to [my website](https://www.hannobraun.com/), with each example corresponding to an article on the site.
+Well, it was supposed to.
+Then my plans changed, and now it only contains one example for that one article I wrote.

 ## License